Anii232002/kelp-concurrent-api/README.md

 ## Key Folders

 ### calculations
-has files for calculations like processor.go (for calculation of data for company and api), initial_data.go (for initial data for each company) and other helper functions
+has files for calculations like
+#### processor.go
+Main Calculation file for the endpoints
+#### initial_data.go
+Calculates initial data for each company
+#### Other helper functions
+- cache_utils.go -> stores the cache for both initial data and processor (reusable, takes the cache map as the input for storing cache for both inital data (company - key) and processor data (company:api will be the key)

+- concurrency_util.go -> Used for waiting requests while same request is calculation the initial data or the processor data

+- data-type.go -> contains the data strutures used across the calculations folder

 ### handlers
 Consist of Handler functions for each endpoint